walkerhughes/walkerhughes/README.md

 > - Leveraged state-of-the-art statistical modeling for high-stakes commercial lawsuits at Cornerstone Research, a leading economic consulting firm in San Francisco.
 I contributed to one of the first Expert Reports that utilized NLP methods in commercial litigation.
 > - Conducted deep learning research at BYU focused on computer vision applications, and was a course assistant for Causal ML methods in the Economics Department.

-Beginning in the Summer of 2024, I'm returning to school for an MS in Data Science at the University of San Francisco.
-Outside of work I enjoy backpacking in the Sierra Nevadas and practicing Brazilian jiu-jitsu =]

 Check out [my website](https://whughes.vercel.app/) for more!

 <!---